juliogomez/devops/README.md

 ## Your first container

-Let's start with *myhero-data*, so in your terminal run:
+Let's start by going into the *myhero-data* directory:

 ```shell
 cd myhero_data
 ```

-And then to see its contents:
+And then see its content:

 ```shell
 ls